Maximum Centre-Disjoint Mergeable Disks: Hardness of maximum centre-disjoint mergeable disks

-\begin{lemma} For an instance of \textsc{Planar Monotone 3-SAT} with $v$ variables and $c$ clauses, there exists a monotone rectilinear representation on a two-dimensional integer grid with $c + 1$ rows and $3c + v$ columns, such that horizontal segments, which represent variables and clauses, appear on horizontal grid lines, and vertical segments appear on vertical grid lines. \end{lemma} \begin{proof} Let $R$ be a monotone rectilinear representation of a \textsc{Planar Monotone 3-SAT} instance (such a representation certainly exists~\cite{berg10}).
-By extending horizontal segments of $R$ we get at most $c + 1$ lines: one for the variables (the $x$-axis) and at most $c$ for clauses.
-Let $\ell_1, \ell_2, \dots, \ell_m$ be the lines that appear above the $x$-axis ordered by their $y$-coordinates.
-We move them (together with the segments appearing on them) so that, $\ell_i$ is moved to $y = i$; vertical segments that connect them to a segment on the $x$-axis may need to be shortend or lengthened during the movement.
-Given that the $x$-coordinate of the end points of horizontal segments, and also the vertical order of the segments, do not change, no new intersection is introduced by this transformation.
-The same is done for the lines that appear below the $x$-axis.
+\begin{lemma} For an instance of \textsc{Planar Monotone 3-SAT} with $v$ variables and $c$ clauses, there exists a monotone rectilinear representation on a two-dimensional integer grid with $c + 1$ rows and $3c + v$ columns, such that horizontal segments, which represent variables and clauses, appear on horizontal grid lines, and vertical segments appear on vertical grid lines. \end{lemma}

-Repeating the same process for vertical segments, we get at most $3c$ vertical lines.
-We can similarly move these lines and the segments on them horizontally so that they appear in order and consecutively on vertical integer grid lines.
-Variables that do not appear in any clause, can be placed in at most $v$ additional vertical grid lines.
-This results in a $(c + 1) \times (3c + v)$ grid. \end{proof}

-In the proof of Theorem \ref{tnp}, we create an instance of \textsc{Proper MCMD} from the monotone rectilinear representation an instance of \textsc{Planar Monotone 3-SAT}.
-In our construction, we use two types of disks: \begin{itemize} \item Normal disks, which by our construction, are always selected (their centres can never be inside any other disk).
-We call them \emph{sdisks} for brevity. \item Disks of very small radius, which are contained in at least one sdisk, and thus, are surely merged in our construction.
-We call these disks \emph{mdisks}.
-We assume that the radius of mdisks is so small compared to the radius of sdisks that after merging any number of mdisks with an sdisk, the centre of no new disk would enter the sdisk in our configuration.
-In the instance of \textsc{Proper MCMD} that we construct, each sdisk contains at least one mdisk. \end{itemize}
+To prove that \textsc{Proper MCMD} is NP-complete, we perform a reduction from \textsc{Planar Monotone 3-SAT} to \textsc{Proper MCMD}.
+To do so, we create an instance of \textsc{Proper MCMD} from the monotone rectilinear representation of any instance of \textsc{Planar Monotone 3-SAT} in Theorem~\ref{tnp}.
+In our construction, we use two types of disks: \begin{itemize} \item Disks, which by our construction, are always selected (their centres can never be inside any other disk).
+We call them \emph{s-disks} for brevity. \item Disks of very small radius, which are contained in at least one s-disk, and thus, are surely merged in our construction.
+We call these disks \emph{m-disks}.
+We assume that the radius of m-disks is so small compared to the radius of s-disks that after merging any number of m-disks with an s-disk, the centre of no new disk would enter the s-disk in our configuration.
+In the instance of \textsc{Proper MCMD} that we construct, each s-disk contains at least one m-disk. \end{itemize}